 With 25 years of sales and management experience, I’m comfortable speaking in front of a crowd, presenting or training.
 I know how to craft my words to engage my audience which I realize is a gift I take for granted.
 And my age is also a gift.
 I know myself.
 I recognize my skill set and know where I need help.
-Age also allows me to NOT GIVE A SHIT about what others think.
+Age also allows me to not care about what others think.
 It’s very freeing.
 I have a thick skin and know, like in sales, it’s a numbers game and if this investor doesn’t invest, another will.
 I have to find the right investors who care about doing a good job taking care of someone they love.
 I’m not selling a gadget or the next Uber.
-I’m trying to create a meaningful community and product to change world of Dementia caregiving.
+I’m trying to create a meaningful community and product to change world of caregiving.

 Here’s a gem of a pitch story.

 At my first pitch, very first, I am third in a line of four pitches to a crowd of 50 people.
 It’s a Fem Tech event, which means we all have products women will use.
 The first pitch is an anesthesiologist who has invented a medical device which detects fetal distress sooner, by oxygen, vs. traditional heartbeat, in utero, during labor.
-His pitch deck is full of slides with statistics and traction as he’s already testing it at Stanford.
+His pitch deck is full of slides with statistics as he’s already testing it at Stanford.